iweinacker/milestone-project-heritage-housing/README.md

 1. Click Create

 1. Wait for the workspace to open.
-This can take a few minutes.
+This can take a few minutes..

 2. Open a new terminal and <code>pip3 install -r requirements.txt</code>